GeorgeSchiro/GoPcBackup/README.md

     shutdown automatically thereafter.
 This switch is useful if the utility is run in a batch process or if it is run by a server job scheduler.

+-RunOncePrompts=False

+    Set this switch True to display a backup results dialog after -RunOnce is used.
+This switch is overridden by the -NoPrompts switch (see above).

 -SaveProfile=True

     Set this switch False to prevent saving to the profile file by the backup software itself.
 This is not recommended since backup status information is written to the profile after each backup runs.

+-SaveSansCmdLine=True

+    Set this switch False to leave the profile file untouched after a command line has been passed to the EXE and merged with the profile.
+When true, everything but command line keys will be saved.
+When false, not even status information will be written to the profile file (ie. ""{INI}"").

 -SelectedBackupDevices= NO DEFAULT VALUE